Urns & Tubes: Introduction

 \section{Introduction}

 Consider the situation sketched below~\eqref{UrnTubesPic}, with an urn filled with coloured balls (on the left) and tubes of different lengths (on the right), with one tube for each colour.
 Below there are three colours: red (R), blue (B), and green (G), but in general there can be $N\geq 2$ many colours --- and then also $N$ tubes.
 We consider the following action: when a ball is drawn from the urn, it is dropped in the tube of the corresponding colour.
-This action may be repeated.
+This action is repeated.

 In this paper we consider this urns \& tubes setting in two scenarios, involving either \emph{some tube} or \emph{all tubes} being full for the first time.
 They both start from empty tubes. \begin{enumerate} \item The first scenario looks at the probability that some tube is completely full first, before any of the other tubes is full.
-This yields a distribution on colours, which we call the \emph{first-full} distribution.
+As will be shown, this yields a distribution on colours, which we call the \emph{first-full} distribution.

 \item In the second scenario we consider a distribution on natural numbers, where the probability assigned to number $k$ is the probability that all tubes are full for the first time after $k$ draws.
 This means that there is some tube getting full at stage $k$, while all other tubes are already full --- possibly with overflows.
-Such distributions are known in the literature as \emph{negative} distributions. \end{enumerate}
+Such distributions are known in the literature as \emph{negative} distributions.
+More on this at the end of this section. \end{enumerate}

-One can translate this abstract urn-tube setting to more practical scenarios where the filling of the tubes may represent something good or bad, like hospital beds of various types becoming fully used up.
-Both the first-full and the negative distribution may be relevant in risk modeling, where the fullness probabilities of tubes correspond to risks of reaching thresholds.
+One can translate this abstract urns \& tubes setting to more practical scenarios where the filling of the tubes may represent something good or bad, like hospital beds of various types becoming fully used up.
+Both the first-full and the negative scenarios may be relevant in risk modeling, where the fullness probabilities of tubes correspond to risks of reaching thresholds.